In Other News

 The Snow Gum Summit: A Call to Action

-To address this crisis, Friends of the Earth Melbourne will host the inaugural Snow Gum Summit from 14 to 16 February 2025 at Dinner Plain Village in Victoria’s high country.
-This event aims to unite leading academics, outdoor groups, First Nations custodians, land managers, and community associations to collaborate on interventions to halt the Snow Gum’s decline.
+To address this crisis, Friends of the Earth Melbourne hosted the inaugural Snow Gum Summit in February 2025 to unite leading academics, outdoor groups, First Nations custodians, land managers, and community associations to collaborate on interventions to halt the Snow Gum’s decline.

 • Expert Presentations: Leading researchers will shed light on the threats facing Snow Gums, including dieback caused by the Phoracantha longhorn beetle and the impacts of climate change.